Teaching Ambassador Fellowship

 Educational Values/Philosophy: Kinne believes that the public school system has a responsibility to prepare all children in this nation for college, whether they choose that path or not.
 His life experiences—including growing up in rural Maine, later moving to and attending high school in a large suburban school district in Northern Virginia, and teaching in a low-income, rural community in South Texas—have all shaped his belief that there exist huge disparities in the educational experience of American children.
-He believes that all of his students have the potential to excel in advanced classes if given the right in-school support.
-He also believes that all of his students have the potential to get into and eventually graduate from a four-year college or university.
-His daily work is driven by his former students, those incredible individuals who have achieved so much in life through hard work and a gentle push from a teacher who cared.
+He believes that all students have the potential to excel in advanced classes if given the right in-school support.
+He also believes that all students have the potential to get into and eventually graduate from a four-year college or university.
+His daily work as a teacher was driven by his former students, those incredible individuals who achieved so much in life through hard work and a gentle push from a teacher who cared.

 Affiliations: Teach For America, AVID, Smaller Learning Communities grant program